maede97/OpenCV-Webcam/README.md

 This will automatically create a build folder for you and create the binary.

 # Usage
-Run `./run.sh` from within the root folder, use `/dev/video23` as your source for your new video feed.
+Edit `sample_config.txt`, then run `./run.sh sample_config.txt` from within the root folder, use `/dev/video23` as your source for your new video feed.
 Change behaviour of your feed using the GUI.